zef/ATLAS-iOS/index.md

 - This code can be in your project app, or can be isolated sample code.
 - Add the link to the code on GitHub to with the key `11-models-from-data` to your config file, as specified in [Repo Requirements](repo_requirements.html).

-[See this GitHub issue](https://github.com/zef/ATLAS-iOS/issues/22) for the links we used in class.

 <hr />